Robert Stevenson (filmmaker)

-Robert Edward Stevenson (31 March 1905 – 30 April 1986) was an English film screenwriter, director and actor.
+Robert Edward Stevenson (31 March 1905 – 30 April 1986) was a British-American screenwriter and film director.

 After directing a number of British films, including King Solomon's Mines (1937), he was contracted by David O. Selznick and moved to Hollywood, but was loaned to other studios, directing Jane Eyre (1943).
-He directed 19 films for The Walt Disney Company in the 1950s, 1960s and 1970s.
-Stevenson is best remembered for directing the Julie Andrews musical Mary Poppins (1964), for which Andrews won the Academy Award for Best Actress and Stevenson was nominated for Best Director.
+He directed 19 live-action films for The Walt Disney Company in the 1950s, 1960s and 1970s.

+A prolific filmmaker with a long, distinguished career, Stevenson is probably best remembered for directing the musical fantasy Mary Poppins (1964), for which Julie Andrews won the Academy Award for Best Actress and Stevenson was nominated for Best Director.
 His other Disney films include the first two Herbie films, The Love Bug (1968) and Herbie Rides Again (1974), as well as Bedknobs and Broomsticks (1971).
 Three of his films featured English actor David Tomlinson.

 Education

 Having attended Shrewsbury School, Stevenson won a scholarship to study at St John's College, Cambridge.
 There he won the John Bernard Seely Prize for Aeronautics, and in 1927 graduated with a first-class MA (Cantab) degree in the Mechanical Sciences Tripos (engineering).
 He was also president of the university's Liberal Club, editor of the student Granta magazine, and while conducting postgraduate research in psychology he was elected president of the prestigious Cambridge Union Society.
 On leaving Cambridge, his parents gave him six weeks to find a job, and he gained employment as the assistant of Michael Balcon.